NOAA/National Weather Service's Warning Decision Training BranchUnited States Department of Commerce

 Brief Description: The AWIPS Convective Warning Fundamentals pre-requisite for RAC uses an intro presentation on the Web, web pages with job sheets in the VLab (accessible from your live AWIPS), WES-2 Bridge exercises, and a locally-proctored Proficiency Exam.

-Delivery Method: Web presentation, web pages accessible from your local AWIPS, videos on WES-2 Bridge
+Delivery Method: Web presentation, web pages accessible from your local AWIPS, videos on the WFOCluster WES Cloud Instance

 Approximate Completion Time: 15-30 hrs